hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 i.e. as an AXFR query message and the sequence of AXFR response messages returned for it.

-[@RFC5936] also specifies that AXFR must use TCP as the transport protocol but details that there is no restriction in the protocol that a single TCP connection must be used only for a single AXFR exchange, or even solely for XFRs.
+[@RFC5936] re-specified AXFR providing additional guidance beyond that provided in [@RFC1034] and [@RFC1035] and importantly specified that AXFR must use TCP as the transport protocol.

+Additionally, sections 4.1, 4.1.1 and 4.1.2 of [@RFC5936] provide improved
+guidance for AXFR clients and servers with regard to re-use of TCP connections for multiple AXFRs and AXFRs of different zones.
+However [@RFC5936] was constrained by having to be backwards compatible with some very early basic implementations of AXFR.
 For example, it outlines that the SOA query can also happen on this connection.
 However, this can cause interoperability problems with older implementations that support only the trivial case of one AXFR per connection.

-Further details of the limitations in existing AXFR implementations are outlined in [@RFC5936].

 ## IXFR Mechanism